Iowa Sports Foundation: Live Healthy Iowa

 Three exciting youth health initiatives, Live Healthy Iowa Kids, Go The Distance Day, and Fall Fitness Day were offered free to Iowa schools as part of LHI.
 Iowa school children participated in the three programs.
 Drawings are held to award monetary prizes to ten schools or organizations who completed the programs.

 Exercise Your Character Day is a collaboration between Hy-Vee, CHARACTER COUNTS! and the ISF.
 Fourth and fifth graders met at Hy-Vee Hall to complete their 30 minutes of activity and heard from several celebrities including Shawn Johnson, who spoke on the importance of good character and healthy choices.

 Burst Your Thirst, a six-week, team based, hydration challenge was offered in July and August.
 Teams tracked fluid intake and physical activity minutes.

 Adaptive Sports Iowa

-Adaptive Sports Iowa believes sport and recreational opportunities should not be inhibited by physical impairments.
+Adaptive Sports Iowa (ASI) believes sport and recreational opportunities should not be inhibited by physical impairments.
 ASI strives to create, organize, and promote these opportunities to serve the population of Iowa.

 ASI kicked off in March, 2011 with an inaugural summit bringing together all people who work within or serve the adaptive community.
 Stemming from this summit ASI was able to develop programs to meet the needs of physically disabled Iowans.
 ASI programs include: